 How to Handle a Massachusetts Real Estate Offer

-Working as a Realtor for the past two decades, one of the most enjoyable occasions is when you get multiple offers on a property.
+Working as a Realtor for almost three decades, one of the most enjoyable occasions is when you get multiple offers on a property.
 When you receive multiple offers on a home the chances are pretty darn good that you have done your job well and there will be a sold sign in the lawn soon.

 While on the surface it may seem like a great thing to have multiple offers, I know numerous Real Estate agents that hate this situation because on many occasions it can become contentious.